Monday Monday: Broadcast and reception

 The show did not receive good reviews.
 Tim Walker of The Independent stated that the shows rival in the same timeslot, BBC One show The Street was "a darn sight more interesting than watching Fay Ripley walk into doors".
 Walker said that the show was filled with shots of Leeds, saying that the show was purely "advertising it as an attractive nightlife destination" or "to prove beyond doubt that ITV was fulfilling its obligations to the regions." (something that may have been fitting with ITV mothballing many parts of its Leeds Studios the same year).
 Sam Wollaston of The Guardian also criticised the show saying that it was "lame and laboured, tired and predictable".

-The poor reception was reflected in the show's ratings, the show bringing in 3.7 million, a 16% viewing share, six percent and 1.3 million viewers lower than The Street.
+The poor reception was reflected in the show's ratings, the show bringing in 3.7 million, a 16% viewing share, six per cent and 1.3 million viewers lower than The Street.
 The show, however, was second in its timeslot, beating the other three terrestrial channels in the slot.
 Despite being second in the timeslot, the show was down on the 5.6 million for ITV1's channel slot average so far in 2009.

-Not helping matters in terms of viewing figures was the fact that STV continued its recent trend of declining high-ticket ITV productions, thereby avoiding having to contribute to the production cost on a pro rata basis, and so Scottish viewers of terrestrial broadcasts were unable to view the series.
+Not helping matters in terms of viewing figures was that STV continued its recent trend of declining high-ticket ITV productions, thereby avoiding having to contribute to the production cost on a pro rata basis, and so Scottish viewers of terrestrial broadcasts were unable to view the series.
 The series average, based on overnight ratings was 2.90m, equating to a 13.2% viewing share.